apollo

 How does the drug interact with Q-Pril 10 mg Tablet:

-Due to additive or synergistic effects, coadministration of Q-Pril 10 mg Tablet with Irbesartan may raise the risk of hyperkalemia, hypotension, syncope, and renal failure.
-In severe cases, hyperkalemia can lead to muscle paralysis,kidney damage, and cardiac problems.
+Taking Q-Pril 10 mg Tablet with Potassium iodide increases the potassium levels in the blood, which may lead to hyperkalemia.
+In severe cases, hyperkalemia may lead to muscular paralysis, kidney damage, and cardiac problems.
 The risk is increased if you are elderly, dehydrated, or have a history of kidney or heart disease.

 How to manage the interaction: